Exceptional collections on isotropic Grassmannians: Verification of the invariance condition

 \begin{remark} One can also deduce the claim geometrically.
-Consider the Grassmannian of ${\BH'}$ corresponding to the root $\beta$.
-Then its Picard group is $\ZZ$ and the pullback of its generator to the flag variety of ${\BH'}$ is the line bundle corresponding to the weight $\eta$.
-It is known that the canonical class of the Grassmannian is given by the weight $w^0_\BH w^0_{\BH'} \rho - \rho$.
+Consider the Grassmannian of ${\BH'}$ corresponding to the root $\alpha$.
+Then its Picard group is $\ZZ$ and its generator is the line bundle corresponding to the weight $\eta$.
+By Lemma~\ref{canclass} the canonical class of the Grassmannian is given by the weight $w^0_\BH w^0_{\BH'} \rho - \rho$.
 On the other hand, it is equal to the line bundle corresponding to the weight $-k \eta$ for some $k \in \ZZ$.
 This gives the equality.
 Having all this, the singularity of weights $\rho - c\eta$ with $0 < c < k$ is clear.
-Indeed by the Borel--Bott--Weil the singularity of $\rho - c\eta$ is equivalent to the vanishing of the cohomology of $-c\eta$, which indeed vanishes by Kodaira vanishing theorem. \end{remark}
+Indeed by the Borel--Bott--Weil the singularity of $\rho - c\eta$ is equivalent to the vanishing of the cohomology of the line bundle corresponding to the weight $-c\eta$, which indeed vanishes by Kodaira vanishing theorem. \end{remark}

 Now we can verify the invariance condition.

 \begin{proposition} Let $\kappa \in \OP_1(\SB_\sj)$, $v \in \OP_2(\SB_\sj)$.
 Then $\kappa \in \Ker h_\sj^*$ and $v \in \BW_{\BH_\sj}$.
 In particular, $v\kappa = \kappa$. \end{proposition} \begin{proof} Take arbitrary $\lambda,\lambda' \in \SB_\sj$.
 Then $\lambda = \lambda_0 + p\xi + \ji_*\nu$, $\lambda' = \lambda'_0 + p\xi + \ji_*\nu'$, with $\lambda_0,\lambda'_0 \in \SBo_\sj$ and $\nu,\nu' \in \SBi_\sj$.
 Note that for any $w_\BL \in \BW_\BL$ we have